 If you love apple recipes (who doesn’t!) make sure to try this apple coffee cake, this apple bundt cake, or if you’re up for making pie, this caramel apple pie.
 You can also make your own crust for this recipe if you want.
 Lean how to make a flaky pie crust.

-- it feeds more people than a 9″ round apple pie
+- It’s easier to make in a 9×13 pan and feeds 12-16, more people than a 9″ round apple pie.

-- there is absolutely zero pressure to make a pretty pie crust top because of the crunchy crumb topping
+- There is absolutely zero pressure to make a pretty pie crust top because of the crunchy crumb topping.